0D15E0/PanDoraSpec/README.md

 **The Open DORA Compliance Engine for OpenAPI Specs.**

-PanDoraSpec is a CLI tool that performs deep technical due diligence on your APIs to verify compliance with **DORA (Digital Operational Resilience Act)** requirements.
-It compares your OpenAPI/Swagger specifications against real-world implementation to detect schema drift, resilience gaps, and security issues.
+PanDoraSpec is a CLI tool that performs deep technical due diligence on APIs to verify compliance with **DORA (Digital Operational Resilience Act)** requirements.
+It compares OpenAPI/Swagger specifications against real-world implementation to detect schema drift, resilience gaps, and security issues.

 ---